code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/activity-guidelines.md

 <a id="inclusion"></a>
 ## How activities will be evaluated

-A committee of computer science educators will rank submissions based on qualitative and quantitative metrics, including survey results from a broader set of educators. <u>Unlike previous years, we will not filter the activity list—all activities that fit the basic criteria will be listed.</u> Teachers will be able to filter and sort to find the best tutorial(s) for their classroom.
+A committee of computer science educators will rank submissions based on qualitative and quantitative metrics, including survey results from a broader set of educators. <u>Unlike previous years, we will not filter the activity list—all activities that fit the basic criteria will be listed.</u> Teachers will be able to filter and sort to find the best activities for their classroom.

 The rubric for evaluating activities and lesson plans will look for the following criteria on all activities and rank them accordingly: